Lasserini/stine-poulsen-psykoterapeut/README.md

 ### Acknowledgements

 - My Mentor for continuous helpful feedback.

--   Tutor support at Code Institute for their support.
+- Psychotherapist Stine Poulsen for the collaboration on design goals, and for providing danish version on the sites content.

+- Code Institute for providing me with the know-how of basic HTML & CSS necessary to complete this course.